Nik-Mouz/nikolas-mouzourides-website/blogs/hackthebox: Traverxec Write-Up/blog.md

 Next we can inspect Nostromo serving home directories.
 Let's go to http://10.10.10.165/~david in our browser.
 We get a colourful webpage telling us the page is private, we'll see about that...

 If you remember the contents of the Nostromo config file, `/var/nostromo/conf/nhttpd.conf`, the directory `public_www` is password protected.
-Previously we also determiend that we could change directory into David's home directory since the executable bit was set for all users.
-Let's try and change into this `public_www` directorty with a `cd /home/david/public_www`.
+Previously we also determined that we could change directory into David's home directory since the executable bit was set for all users.
+Let's try and change into this `public_www` directory with a `cd /home/david/public_www`.
-After running this, we can see that it was successfuly and we can even perform an `ls`.
+After running this, we can see that it was successful and we can even perform an `ls`.
 This makes sense since we are the same user as the Nostromo web server, `www-data`, so we access to all files it can serve.
 Interestingly the `ls` in this directory informed us of a zipped file called `backup-ssh-identify-files.tgz`.
 Let's download them.
-We can do so by visiting http://10.10.10.165/~david/public_www/backup-ssh-indentify-files.tgz in our browser and then providing David and the password we cracked: Nowonly4me as the basic authentication username and password.
+We can do so by visiting http://10.10.10.165/~david/public_www/backup-ssh-identify-files.tgz in our browser and then providing "David" and the password we cracked: "Nowonly4me" as the basic authentication username and password.
 After downloading this zipped file, we can unzip it to discover our loot, some ssh keys.

 If we look at the private ssh key: `cat backup-ssh-identify-files/home/david/.ssh/id_rsa`, we can note that the key is encryped and so was created with a passphrase.
 This means we will need to brute force crack the passphrase.
 We can do so with a little help of a command line tool called `john`.